crotwell/TauP/src/doc/sphinx/source/models.rst

   The taup.model.path allows you to have directories containing saved model files as well as jar files of models.
-  For instance, in a \textsc{Unix} system using the c shell, you could set your TAUPPATH to be, (all one line):
+  For instance, in a *Unix* system using the c shell, you could set your TAUPPATH to be, (all one line):

   ``setenv TAUPPATH /home/xxx/MyModels.jar:/home/xxx/ModelDir: